Silver-Swan/Classfication_METIS/Project_Proposal0.md

 <br>

 ##  MVP Goal
-- Build a baseline model to determine if a patient
+- Build a baseline model off the training data set to determine if a patient has diabetes or not.
-- Provide some graphs that using classification model will be an effective prediction method to assist.
-- Provide a graph to show accuracy with a training set of data.
+- Provide some a kNN dicision region graph to show patients with diabetes and those without.
 - With added complexity, it will show that the model will allow for accuracy.